franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

+- Improve the if else statements in statuses.html (firstloop statements [duplicated code])
 - Add muted status logic.
 - Add user no updates or updates logic (if the user has uploaded a status show it in my status, otherwise show no updates in my status).